wesleyboar/DS-User-Guide/user-guide/docs/curating/bestpractices.md

 Data curation involves the organization, description, quality control, preservation, accessibility, and ease of reuse of data, with the goal of making your data publication <a href="https://www.go-fair.org/fair-principles/">FAIR</a> with assurance that it will be useful for generations to come.

-Extensive support for data curation can be found in the <a href="../guides">Data Curation and Publication User Guides</a> and in <a href="https://www.youtube.com/playlist?list=PL2GxvrdFrBlkwHBgQ47pZO-77ZLrJKYHV">Data Curation Tutorials</a>.
-In addition, we strongly recommend that users follow the step by step onboarding instructions available in the My Projects curation interface. <a href="../officehours">Virtual Office Hours</a> are also available twice a week.
+Extensive support for data curation can be found in the <a href="#curation-publication-guides">Data Curation and Publication User Guides</a> and in <a href="https://www.youtube.com/playlist?list=PL2GxvrdFrBlkwHBgQ47pZO-77ZLrJKYHV">Data Curation Tutorials</a>.
+In addition, we strongly recommend that users follow the step by step onboarding instructions available in the My Projects curation interface. <a href="#nheri-virtual-office-hours">Virtual Office Hours</a> are also available twice a week.

 Below we highlight general curation best practices.